cindywfeng/SP-app/README.md

 ### Structure

 The application uses a Django RESTful API with a React front-end.
 The React is in its own "frontend" Django app.
-Within the "frontend" Django app is a NodeJS/Express app which implement the Nodemailer module to send reports to the user's email address.
+Within the "frontend" Django app is a NodeJS/Express app which implements the Nodemailer module to send reports to the user's email address.

 ![Planning](diagram1.png)